-The Hub will launch officially later this year, but we already have a number of key resources available and ready to be used.
+The Hub already has a number of key resources available and ready to be used.
 If you need help with your communications – from writing press releases to preparing for a media interview – please do get in touch.

 We run a number of trainings.
 Twice a year we run National Spokesperson Network trainings and Regional Spokesperson Network trainings.
 We also run two Press Officer Schools per year, and people working in comms roles are welcome to apply to join the Press Officer Network at any time for access to monthly evening events, workshops and online discussion.

 Being a press officer means different things to different people, but at its most basic it’s your job to help your cause or organisation communicate what you are doing for the world.
 You might be part of a communications team, or the only press officer in your organisation – or maybe you aren’t even being paid to do the press work.

 We know it’s not an easy role – and that’s why we’ve produced a Press Officer Handbook to help people in the movement do brilliant press work.

 Developing your messaging